Mc-Zen/zero/README.md

 - `decimal-separator: str = "."` : Specifies the marker that is used for separating integer and decimal part.
 - `product: content = sym.times` : Specifies the multiplication symbol used for scientific notation.
 - `tight: bool = false` : If true, tight spacing is applied between operands (applies to $\times$ and $\pm$).
+- `breakable: bool | dict` : Whether numbers and quantities can be broken across paragraph lines.
+Setting this to `true`/`false` entirely enables/disables breaking.
+For more fine-grained control, a dictionary with the keys `uncertainty`, `power`, and `unit` (all booleans) can be passed for specifying whether breaks are allowed after the ± symbol, the × symbol, or before the unit, respectively.
 - `math: bool = true` : If set to `false`, the parts of the number won't be wrapped in a `math.equation`.
 This makes it possible to use `num()` with non-math fonts.
 - `omit-unity-mantissa: bool = false` : Determines whether a mantissa of 1 is omitted in scientific notation, e.g., $10^4$ instead of $1\cdot 10^4$.
 - `positive-sign: bool = false` : If set to `true`, positive coefficients are shown with a $+$ sign.